beavers/beavers-cluster/README.md

 #### Getting access to the cluster

 Skip this step if you already have access.
 If not, use the lines below to check for access.
+Your username is your EECS/ENGR username.
 Inside a terminal window, type

 ```sh
 # ssh into the EECS machine